 - Consider “Ultrasonic.”
 It may be a bit of marketing magic but treating the air using ultrasonic technology ensures that the mist is cleaner.

 - Consider Room Size.
 Humidifiers are designed to work with a specific-sized room.
 Know what you need before you buy.

 Expect to pay between $50-$100 depending on the size and type of humidifier you decide to purchase.

 Tips for Using Humidifiers

 As you begin to use your new humidifier, here are a few helpful tips to keep in mind.

-- Know the Ideal Humidity: if you live in a particularly dry part of the world, make sure you check your humidifier every couple days to make sure it doesn’t dry out.
+- Know the Ideal Humidity.
+If you live in a dry part of the world, check your humidifier often to make sure it stays damp.

-- Sometimes you need two: if you’re in a particularly dry environment or if you constantly have the guitar out (say, perhaps, you play on stage often), you may need to have two humidifiers: one in the soundhole and one near the headstock in your case.
+- Sometimes you need two.
+If you’re in a particularly dry environment or constantly have the guitar out, you may need two humidifiers.
+One should be in the soundhole and one near the headstock in your case.